developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/api/index.md

 ------

 ### ScannerInputPlugin
-The ScannerInputPlugin API command can be used to enable/disable the scanner plug-in in the currently active Profile.
-Disabling the scanner plug-in effectively disables scanning in that Profile (associated or unassociated).
+The ScannerInputPlugin API command can be used to enable/disable the scanner plug-in being used by the currently active Profile.
+Disabling the scanner plug-in effectively disables scanning in that Profile, regardless of whether the Profile is associated or unassociated. **Valid only when Barcode Input is enabled in the active Profile**.

+**Note**: Use of this API changes only the runtime status of the scanner; it does not make persistent changes to the Profile.

 ####FUNCTION PROTOTYPE